Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: Background

 \subsubsection{The Last-Writer-Wins (LWW) paradigm}

 To ensure the convergence of local replicas, their differences have to be resolved in an automated fashion.
 Such a resolution mechanism can be implemented either in the application or at the data level \citep{meiklejohn2015lasp}.
 The LWW paradigm \citep{johnson1975maintenance} has been widely adopted as a data-level implementation of operation-based conflict resolution \citep{thomas1979majority,roh2011distributed}.
 Conflicting operations are resolved using a global ordering operator, e.g., a timestamp.
 Given two changes, it is the more recent one that will prevail \citep{shapiro2011comprehensive}.
 To avoid potential data loss, each change update is stored locally and the resolution of conflicts is carried out by the local replica.

 \figref{fig:lww-total-order-example} shows an example resolution scenario under LWW.
-User A (top blue) and User B (bottom green) initially have their local replicas in identical states: the value of $x$ and its timestamp $t$.
+User A (top blue) and User B (bottom green) initially have their local replicas in consistent states: the value of $x$ and its timestamp $t$.
 At $t=1$, User A executes the update $x=15$ on his local copy.
 A message with this updated value and the timestamp is sent to User B. However, before the message arrives, User A executes another update: $x=20$, at time $t=2$.
 Again, an update message is composed and sent to User B. Due to network delays, the second update arrives to User B earlier than the first.
 Upon receiving the update message, User B will reconcile this new value with his local replica.
 As it stands, User B has $x=10$ timestamped with $t=0$; and an update that says $x=20$ timestamped with $t=2$.
 Under the LWW paradigm, the latter value prevails, due to the more recent timestamp.
 Eventually, the first message arrives.
 User B has $x=20$ timestamped with $t=2$; and an update of $x=15$ timestamped with $t=1$.
 Under the LWW paradigm, the former value should prevail.
 Thus, the update is not performed on the local copy.
-Eventually, the replicas are in identical states: $x=20$.
+Eventually, the replicas are in consistent states: $x=20$.